Diversity, Equity and Inclusion Within AT

 Compliance to the updated standards must be demonstrated within the 2022 annual reports.
 To help programs understand these changes and comply with the updated standards, the CAATE offers many resources, including instructional webinars, town hall discussions, dedicated sessions at the accreditation conference and documented guidance.

-The Accreditations Conference will feature multiple sessions that will aid in the understanding and compliance of the updated standards.
+The 2021 Accreditations Conference featured multiple sessions that will aid in the understanding and compliance of the updated standards.
 You might be interested in these sessions.
-Review the full conference schedule and learn more about these sessions.

 - Incorporating Social Determinants of Health into Athletic Training Education